AI Therapy Is Helping Our Wallets, But Not Our Minds

 However, AI, though it isn’t human, has learned from humans — and it hasn’t lived.
 In fact, research shows, and spokespeople have said on the record, that AI can tell you what you want to hear and end up mirroring your own opinions.
 There have even been cases where AI has been linked to deteriorating a person’s mental health, with one mum convinced it contributed to her son’s suicide.
 More recently, the New York Times reported on how AI chatbots were causing users to go down “conspiratorial rabbit holes”.
 To get a sense of what Lee and the plenty of other people turning to AI for mental health support are experiencing, I started speaking to ChatGPT to see how it would respond to questions around anxiety and family dilemmas.

 The first thing that struck me was how quickly you can be inundated with information — information that it would take several weeks of therapy to receive.
 While ChatGPT did tell me it wasn’t a licensed therapist and that if I’m in crisis I should seek out a mental health professional, in the same breath it reassured me that it can “definitely provide a supportive, nonjudgmental space to talk through things”.
-It also said it could offer CBT-based support, which in the UK is the bog standard form of therapy people get when they go to the GP.
+It also said it could offer CBT-based support, which is the most used form of psychotherapy in Australia.
 I was pretty surprised to then see, within a few minutes of using the chat, that it offered to help me work through “deeper issues happening since childhood”.
 I had asked hypothetical questions to see its response, some of which centred on family.
 A CBT practitioner will often tell you this form of therapy isn’t the best suited to deep work (I know, because I’ve been told this first-hand numerous times, and the therapists I’ve interviewed for this piece agree), because CBT typically isn’t designed for long-term deep unpicking.
 A lengthier, costlier form of therapy is better suited, and with good reason.

 AdvertisementADVERTISEMENT